Lawd-STAR/DetStream-Vision-Agents/README.md

 - Support for MCP and function calling for Gemini and OpenAI
 - Support for realtime WebRTC video and voice with GPT Realtime

-**0.2 - Next release**
+**Coming Soon**
-- The Python WebRTC lib we use has some problems.
-This can cause sudden spikes and latency issues.
-We'll be pushing fixes for the project
+- The Python WebRTC lib we use has some limitations.
+Investigating this.
-- Hosting guidelines
+- Hosting & production deploy example

-**Later**
+- More built-in Yolo processors: Object detection, person detection, etc
+- Roboflow support
+- Computer use support
+- AI avatar support.
+Tavus etc
+- QWen3 vision support
+- Buffered video capture support (enabling AI to capture video when something exciting happens)
+- Moondream vision